paradigm/digmbot/README.md

 the trigger message.
 Alternatively, the plugin can volunteer itself to be skipped and print nothing.

-Only the first plugin which prints something upon trigger is utilized.

 See bundled plugins for examples.
 Note that while the bundled examples are in awk, the plugins could be in any language.